Morningstar88/PhuQuoc/README.md

 ## Phu Quoc is a beautiful island.
 We're going to trial our open source software by setting up a trash collection system on the beach.

-#### We want to pay people more than 100,000VND per hour to collect trash, and beautify the streets.
+### We want to pay people more than 100,000VND per hour to collect trash, and beautify the streets.

+### Our test site, showcasing local projects, is [here](https://phuquoc.vercel.app)

 <p align="center">
 <img src="https://github.com/Morningstar88/PhuQuoc/blob/main/DuongDongTown.jpg">